continued from previous page...

 church - εκκλησιας (ekklēsias), "a gathering of citizens called out from their homes into some public place, an assembly" (Thayer's Lexicon)

-Ephesus - literally means "permitted".
-Ephesus was the chief city of "Asia", three miles from its western coast.
+Where is Ephesus?
+Ephesus was the chief city of the province of “Asia” (Asia Minor), three miles from its western coast, and the closest of the cities mentioned to Patmos.
+Is there any significance to the meaning of the name Ephesus?
+Literally the name means “permitted”.
+Doesn’t seem immediately significant.
+What do we know about Ephesus?
 Having an artificial harbor accessible to the largest of ships, as well as easy access to the interior of Asia minor by a major valley and highways, it was the most accessible city in (the province of) Asia.
 The city commanded a beautiful view, had a comfortable climate, and unusually fertile soil.
 Pergamos was the major rival city to Ephesus within the province.
 Its flourishing church was planted by Paul (see Acts 19), and Paul spent significant time there with his ministry work.
-Ephesus boasted the pagan temple of Diana and the largest open air theatre of the day.
+Ephesus boasted one of the seven wonders of the ancient world, the pagan temple of Artemis (goddess of fertility) as well as the largest open air theatre of the day.
+Are any of these things significant/relevant?
+It’s location as a trade city with a protected inland harbor where large ships can dock may be slightly significant.
+As a city accesible by sea and land, this would give the city a position of influence and favor in regards to both trade and the spread of ideas.
+Influence.

 (2:2) 'I know your works, your toil and your patient endurance, and how you cannot bear with those who are evil, but have tested those who call themselves apostles and are not, and found them to be false.
 (3) I know you are enduring patiently and bearing up for my name's sake, and you have not grown weary.
 [ESV]